Francesco99975/MosquitoRepeller/README.md

 # mosquito_frequency_repellent

-An application with the simple inetent of repelling insects
+An application with the simple intent of repelling insects